jyao1/EdkiiShellTool/Readme.md

 A tool to dump PCI OPROM information and save PCI OPROM to file.

+- PatchMicrocode

+A tool to patch the CPU Microcode.

+- VtdDump

+A tool to dump VTD information according to VTd specification and IOMMU map information according to EDKII implementation.

+- Tcg2Dump

+A tool to dump TCG2 event log, according to TCG specification.

 ## Known limitation:
 This package is only the sample code to show the concept.
 It does not have a full validation and does not meet the production quality yet.